KunalTanwar/normalize/README.md

 # Normalize CSS

-Custom CSS which I use for resetting all default styling.
+Custom CSS which I use for resetting all default styles.

 ## Use with a CDN